 - Graduate Certificate in Terrorism Analysis (GC-Terrorism Analysis) is a 12-credit program that provides participants with advanced education on the causes, dynamics, and impacts of international and domestic terrorism.
 Participants also develop the methodological skills necessary to pursue advanced research on, and analysis of, terrorism.
 The program is appropriate for both academicians and practitioners, is flexible in structure, and will provide students with a thorough understanding of terrorism studies and terrorism analysis.

-Graduate Programs in Security & Terrorism Studies features online instruction which offers greater flexibility and increased opportunity to tailor learning that accommodates personal and professional responsibilities.
-UMD’s online learning environment delivers content through easy to use web-based technology that enables learning in an engaging, interactive environment.
+Graduate Programs in Security & Terrorism Studies feature online instruction which offers greater flexibility and increased opportunity to tailor learning that accommodates personal and professional responsibilities.
+UMD’s online learning environment delivers content through easy-to-use web-based technology that supports engaging and interactive learning.
 Instruction is provided by university faculty and experts in the field.
 The program uses the semester academic calendar with classes held in the fall and spring semester (16 weeks each).

 Housed in the University of Maryland, College of Behavioral and Social Sciences, START educates, mentors, and trains the next generation of national security scholars and practitioners.
 Students with specific academic questions may contact:

 Dr. Marcus Allen Boyd